Efficient Input-Constrained Impulsive Optimal Control of Linear Systems with Application to Spacecraft Relative Motion: Performance and Validation

 To validate and compare the performance of the proposed algorithm, the problem is also solved under a direct optimization framework whereby the primal problem is discretized with the inputs at each discrete node as solution variables.
-Under this approach, the number of solution variables drastically increases compared to the dual solution framework, with the total number of solution variables amounting to $n_u N M$, with $n_u$ being the input dimension, $N$ the number of time windows, and $M$ the discretization count per time window.
+Under this approach, the number of solution variables increases drastically compared to the dual solution framework, with the total number of solution variables amounting to $n_u N M$, with $n_u$ being the input dimension, $N$ the number of time windows, and $M$ the discretization count per time window.
 In contrast, the dual SIP involves $n_x + N$ solution variables, with cone count being on the order of $\sim2N$-$3N$, depending on the problem structure.
 The poor scalability of direct primal optimization manifests as longer solver times, with this issue being especially apparent for long duration transfers, whereby the discretization induces substantial variable counts.
-This issue is especially prevalent for real-time optimal control of CubeSats, for which CPU performance and memory are limited.

 Under this direct optimization approach, the equivalent problem is solved and produces an equivalent solution.
-However, the solver clock time is 0.6 seconds, whereas the cumulative solver time for the dual SIP with input reconstruction is 0.1262 seconds.
-Runtime experiments were performed on an Intel i7‑10750H CPU in MATLAB R2024a with the MOSEK solver \cite{mosek} and YALMIP modeler \cite{Lofberg2004}.
-Solver times are determined from extracting the MOSEK solver time from the YALMIP solution.
-Runtime disparities between the proposed approach and direct primal optimization are likely to be more severe for longer duration transfers, where node counts are large, and less severe for shorter duration transfers.
+However, the solver runtime is 0.6 seconds, whereas the cumulative solver time for the dual SIP with input reconstruction is 0.1262 seconds\footnote{Runtime experiments were performed on an Intel i7‑10750H CPU in MATLAB R2024a with the MOSEK solver \cite{mosek} and YALMIP modeler \cite{Lofberg2004}.
+Solver times are determined from extracting the MOSEK solver time from the YALMIP solution. }.